ShneurNovack/ChabadCast/README.md

 ChabadCast
 ========

-Client to push Chabad display board to Chromecast displays based on DashCast
+modified version of dashcast to push Chabad display board to Chromecast displays